chainyo/pizza-challenge/docs/index.md

 ![challenge plan](./img/planning.jpeg)

-I followed most of the plan and its order, but machine learning problems are more and iterative process than a linear one.
+I followed most of the plan and its order, but machine learning problems are more an iterative process than a linear one.

 Since the beginning of the challenge I wanted to try a classic machine learning model to solve the problem, and then try a deep learning model to see which one is better and if it's worth it to use for the challenge.